MEGA ENDS STATEMENT (Vision):

 d.
 Promotion of skilled workforce initiatives.

 i.
-Encourage post-secondary education for students and training options for residents to ensure a skilled
+Encourage post-secondary education for students and training options for residents to ensure a skilled workforce

 3. Specific development or redevelopment assistance will provide for business and residential projects consistent with established policies.